 Posted on 23.11.12 by Lorraine Lockie

-- First buy – this scheme caters for FTBs who are able to contribute 5% of the property value (although other individuals my be eligible, such as those who have suffered a relationship breakdown) and cannot afford a home in their local area.
-This scheme involves the contribution of a 20% Government equity loan which is interest free for the first 5 years – buyers have the option of buying additional equity under staircasing provisions.
+- First buy – this scheme caters for FTBs who are able to contribute 5% of the property value (although other individuals may be eligible, such as those who have suffered a relationship breakdown) and cannot afford a home in their local area.
+This scheme involves the contribution of a 20% Government equity loan which is interest-free for the first 5 years – buyers have the option of buying additional equity under staircase provisions.
 The equity loan is repayable on sale of the property or after 25 years.
 Contact your local HomeBuy agent for details.

-- Funding for lending (FLS) – Under this scheme lenders have signed up to borrow cheaper funds from the Government which in turn should allow them to make cheaper credit available to individuals and firms.
-Around 50 lenders have now signed up to this scheme and it is anticipated that this will improve mortgage availability over the next few months for home buyers.
-The Council of Mortgage Lenders has this week reported that gross mortgage lending reached a 11 month high in October and commented that the Funding for Lending Scheme may have made a early positive impact.
+- Funding for Lending (FLS) – Under this scheme lenders have signed up to borrow cheaper funds from the Government which in turn should allow them to make cheaper credit available to individuals and firms.
+Around 50 lenders have now signed up for this scheme and it is anticipated that this will improve mortgage availability over the next few months for home buyers.
+The Council of Mortgage Lenders has this week reported that gross mortgage lending reached an 11 month high in October and commented that the Funding for Lending Scheme may have made an early positive impact.